 02.02 To verify effective implementation of commercial-grade dedication programs for safety-related materials, equipment, and services.

-02.03 To assure that vendors have an effective system for reporting defects under 10 CFR Part 21.
+02.03 To assure that vendors have an effective system for reporting defects under 10 CFR Part 21 and 10 CFR Part 50.55(e) as applicable.

 02.04 To conduct inspections at vendor facilities to help support the Commission determination that the acceptance criteria in a combined license are met in accordance with 10 CFR 52.99 and 10 CFR 52.103(g).